 Time limits may also apply, check if time limits apply by reading the information for your type of case.

 Before you apply, check whether you need to pay a fee, and if so, how much you need to pay.
 There may also be time limits to consider.
 Some laws require you to provide particular documents with your application so you may need to prepare these in advance.

 In most cases you have to pay a fee when you apply to VCAT or use some VCAT services.

 To start your case at VCAT, fill out an application form.
 There are forms for each type of case.
 When you are on the page that applies to your case type, click the Make an application button to see the application form.

 When we receive an application and the correct fee, we first review it to make sure it fits within VCAT's jurisdiction and then open a new case.

 The hearing allows all parties a chance to give and hear evidence, ask questions of you and your witnesses, and provide supporting documents.
-A VCAT member listens to the evidence and makes a decision, either at the end of the hearing or in writing as soon as possible afterwards.
+A VCAT member listens to the evidence and makes a decision, either at the end of the hearing or in writing afterwards.